Even after pandemic, Japan's labor market faces shortages and mismatches

-Japan has been unable to shift its economy into higher gear as the coronavirus pandemic rages on, a fact that has often overshadowed some of Japan’s chronic labor challenges, including worker shortages and job mismatches.
+Japan has been unable to shift its economy into higher gear as the coronavirus pandemic rages on, a fact that has often overshadowed some of the country's chronic labor challenges, including worker shortages and job mismatches.

-But those issues aren’t going anywhere, and it appears that the situation could even worsen once society returns to some semblance of normality as vaccinations help ease the pandemic’s fallout.
+But those issues haven't gone anywhere, and it appears that the situation could even worsen once society returns to some semblance of normality as vaccinations help ease the pandemic's fallout.

-In the wake of the first coronavirus state of emergency in April last year, the labor market temporarily saw excess employment as a record 5.97 million workers were furloughed.
+In the wake of the first coronavirus state of emergency, in April last year, the labor market temporarily saw excess employment as a record 5.97 million workers were furloughed.
 But the latest government data shows that figure has decreased significantly — to 1.82 million in June.

 “That excess employment ceased in a very short period of time, and labor shortages are more or less back now,” Shinichi Nishioka, senior researcher at the Japan Research Institute, said during an online seminar last month.